 Colin Booth (MSc Hons, Dip Tch) is a family man, Christian businessman, investor and Company Director.
 He works as a Project Manager principally in the commercial and industrial investment market.
-He has served in a number of church and community organisations, several of them in a governance roll – including: Presbyterian Church Elder, Fruit of the Pacific, Pregnancy Choice, Chamber of Commerce Business Mentor and past Board Chair of Bethlehem College.
+He has served in a number of church and community organisations, several of them in a governance role – including: Church Elder, Fruit of the Pacific, Pregnancy Choice, Chamber of Commerce Business Mentor and past Board Chair of Bethlehem College.
 He has a passion to develop a Biblical World View as it relates to all of life, but in particular to business.

 David is a lawyer and has been a partner for many years with the Auckland law firm of Gaze Burt which has a strong Christian heritage.
 David’s legal background has provided him with the opportunity to serve with a distinctly Christian perspective in leadership roles with a number of organisations over the years.
 These have included areas focused on disadvantaged children in care, marriage and family life, faith in the work place, and State secondary school education.
 He has a passionate interest in the understanding and application of the biblical worldview to all areas of life and a strong interest in encouraging people at a grass roots level so that young people and parents in particular, may more confidently live out their faith with credibility in the midst of the challenging onslaught of ideas and viewpoints people face today.

 Teri has over 40 years’ experience working in the education sector as a teacher, advisor and senior leader.
-She has worked in primary and secondary schools and is currently Deputy Principal of Bethlehem College in Tauranga.
+She has worked in primary and secondary schools and was, until recently, Deputy Principal of Bethlehem College in Tauranga.
 Since retiring she has more time for community service and seeing grandchildren.
-Knowing herself what it means to walk away from Christianity as a teenager because of unsatisfactory answers to her questions, she is now excited to be working with Thinking Matters promoting relevant discourse to inquiring minds.
+Knowing herself what it means to walk away from Christianity as a teenager because of unsatisfactory answers to questions, she is now excited to be working with Thinking Matters promoting relevant discourse to inquiring minds.

 Board Member, Secretary

 John has taught in secondary and primary schools, and in the tertiary sector, Bible colleges and teacher education for over 45 years.
 He has served on curriculum committees and professional development in both the state and Christian sectors.
 He served as secretary to the NZ Association for Christian Schools for twenty years.
-He has authored two books, Why Culture Matters – a Biblical approach to things cultural and Educating our Children Faithfully – a history of the NZ Christian School movement and: Why Science Matters – What does the Bible say about things scientific.
+He has authored three books: Why Culture Matters – A Biblical approach to things cultural also: Educating our Children Faithfully – A history of the NZ Christian School movement and: Why Science Matters – What does the Bible say about things scientific.
 He currently is an adjunct lecturer at Faith Bible College.
 He is passionate about the influence of the biblical revelation on all areas of human life.